MARN-5895/Website/assignments/01/README.md

      source .bashrc
      conda env create --file marn5895.yml

 This will download and install all the packages listed `marn5805.yml` as well as their dependencies.
+It may take several minutes to complete this step.

 ## Step 5: Activate the environments